Szczawnica: History

 The name of the town comes from “szczawy”, which is what the locals call the acidic waters.
 The first historical mention of the spa town dates back to the beginning of the 16th century.
 Until the end of the 18th century, Szczawnica was part of the Czorsztyn district.
 In 1839, Józef Stefan Szalay took over the administration of Szczawnica and the development of the spa resort truly began.

 The middle of the 19th century sees the town develop dynamically thanks to the vision of Józef Dietl, a doctor and promoter of spa resorts who visited Szczawnica in 1857.
 Seduced by the locality, he helped it to develop its hydrotherapy activities, already respecting the norms set by other European resorts.
 New thermal facilities are rapidly developed.

-New thermal springs are discovered one after the other.
+New thermal springs were discovered one after the other.
 Before dying, Józef Szalay ceded the management of his thermal establishment to the Academy of Learning in Kraków, which continued the visionary work of its founder despite financial difficulties.
 This is how the Dworek Gościnny (Guest Manor), renowned throughout Europe, was built.

 In 1909, Szczawnica was acquired by Count Adam Stadnicki of Nawojowa.
 Despite the war that ravaged Europe a few years later, Adam Stadnicki’s activities were a success and Szczawnica profited from continuous growth.
 The thermal baths were renovated, the “Górny Park” extended to include the “polonyna” (the alpine grasslands above the timberline).
 The Inhalatorium, which was then equipped with pressurised rooms unique in Poland, was built, as was the Willa pod Modrzewiami (Villa under the Larches).

 Unfortunately, the start of World War II halted the development of the spa resort and in 1948, the government of the PRL (Polish People's Republic) nationalised the resort.
 In 1956, the Państwowe Przedsiębiorstwo Uzdrowisko Szczawnica (National Szczawnica Spa Company) was created and focused its activities on the occupational illnesses of miners and metalworkers.
 The sanatoriums built at the time are named after the professions then valued by the state: Hutnik (Metalworker), Górnik (Miner), Nauczyciel (Teacher), Budowlani (Builders), Papiernik (Papermaker) and Dzwonkówka (named after a nearby mountain).

 In 1973, the Natural Therapy Spa was opened, featuring all the required health equipment for baths, inhalation, physiotherapy and massages.

 In 2005, the Polish government returned the Szczawnica Spa Resort to the descendants of its pre-war owners.
 Andrzej Mankowski, grandson of Count Adam Stadnicki, and his three children decided to invest the requisite funds and a considerable amount of work to restore Szczawnica to its old splendour and charm.